* Yen slides broadly as Russia sanctions seen as modest

 * U.S. stocks also boosted by factory data

-NEW YORK, March 17 (Reuters) - World stocks rose sharply on Monday as prices of the safe-haven yen and U.S. Treasuries fell, a day after Crimea's vote to join Russia passed without major violence, easing fears that had driven world stocks to a one-month on Friday.
+NEW YORK, March 17 (Reuters) - World stocks rose sharply on Monday as prices of the safe-haven yen and U.S. Treasuries fell, a day after Crimea's vote to join Russia passed without major violence, easing fears that had driven equities to a one-month low on Friday.

 The yen fell broadly after the United States and the European Union imposed what investors perceived to be only modest economic sanctions on some officials of Russia and Ukraine following Crimea's vote to join Moscow.